The Best Coffee Tampers In The UK 2022

 Check Price - Amazon UK

-By the way, reading through the Amazon reviews for this and other tampers, I’m finding myself getting rather annoyed at the noun “tamper” being used as a verb.
+By the way, reading through the Amazon reviews for this and other tampers, I’m finding myself getting quite annoyed at the noun “tamper” being used as a verb.
 What’s wrong with me?
 I ought to need more coffee, or less.

 Check Price - Amazon UK